Case Study

 How SNOMED International proved that AI agents can translate industry specific terms with speed, precision and accuracy

-SNOMED International is the developer of the world’s leading clinical terminology, a “dictionary” of precise medical terms that enables collaboration between healthcare systems across the globe.
+SNOMED International is the developer of the world’s leading clinical terminology (SNOMED CT), used to achieve interoperability between healthcare actors globally.

 Before: